Iceland Bucket List: Vatnojokull’s Glacier Sapphire Blue Ice Cave In March

 Before getting onto the serious ice, we switched to proper cramp-ons with much larger spiked teeth to provide a stronger grip on the glacier.
 Vigfus walked us through the process of strapping on the cramp-ons and we did a test walk up and down an icy slope with the right technique.
 I felt very secure with these ‘feet claws’.

 Growing up locally, Vigfus has played around glacier ice his whole life, and the experience has allowed him and other guides to scout and find areas that are safe and stable to explore at the beginning of each winter season.
 He sees weakness in the ice that would escape the eyes of the unfamiliar.

 Here, we also got our first glimpse of glacier formations in the form of an opaque ice bridge.
-It looks perfectly solid to me, but Vigfus told us to avoid walking under the bridge because it could collapse at any time.
+It looks perfectly solid to me, but Vigfus told us to avoid walking under the bridge because it could collapse at any moment.

 Through The Ice Tunnel

 As I had hoped, all the large tour groups headed straight to the Sapphire ice cave, while we opted to ascend the line for our glacier walk.
-Clipping both safety lines onto the main line, we moved at pace up from one segment to the next, unclipping and re-clipping one safety line at a time.
-This is a technique to ensure that there we were always connected to the main line.
+Clipping both safety lines onto the main line, we moved at an even pace up from one segment to the next, unclipping and re-clipping one safety line at a time.
+This is a technique to ensure that we were always connected to the main line.
 Always.